 What happens if I miss a game I claimed?

-If you miss 50 percent of claimed games in a claim group, you will not be eligible for the next claim period selection, but eligible for the claim period after that.
+If you miss 1 claimed game in a claim group, you will not be eligible for the next claim period selection, but eligible for the claim period after that.
 For example, if there are two games and you claim a ticket to both games but miss one, you will be ineligible.
 If this happens during the final claim period, you will not be eligible for postseason opportunities.
 If you miss 50 percent of games in two claim periods during the season, you are not eligible to claim anymore tickets for the remainder of the season.

 Why is there a penalty for claiming tickets and not using them?

 This is to ensure claimed tickets are actually being used.
 Without a penalty, students could claim every game and not show up for any of them.
 Our goal is to have a full and loud student section and every claimed ticket that goes unused prevents us from distributing the ticket to another person who will use it.